Loopshape/WP_Awebgo/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 Still not sure?
 Try 302 for now - at least until you have a little time to read up on the subject.

+= If I have a redirect in place, can I view the original page during testing? = Yes, use the URL as normal, and add `?action=no-redirect` to the query data (or `&action=no-redirect` if there is already query data present).

+For example.
+If you set up a redirect for the page `http://mysite.com/old-page/` and you want to see the page (and not have it redirect on you so you can look at it), type the URL as `http://mysite.com/old-page/?action=no-redirect` and it will load like there is no redirect present.

 = That's all the FAQs you have? =
 NO it isn't!
 Check the plugin FAQs/Help page for a more up to date list of Frequently Asked Questions.
 The plugin now has a live feed of FAQs that can be updated regularly.
 If you have something you think we should add, please let us know.